AdobeDocs/id-service.en/help/home.md

 ---
-description: The Experience Cloud Identity Service enables the common identification framework for Experience Cloud Application Services.
+description: The Experience Cloud Identity Service enables the common identification framework for Experience Cloud Application and Services.
 It works by assigning a unique, persistent ID known as the Experience Cloud ID (ECID) to a site visitor.
 keywords: ID Service; Identity Service; Experience Cloud Identity Service
 title: Experience Cloud Identity Service
 exl-id: fe1368db-06ca-4c79-b655-b7064e316d74
 ---
 # Adobe Experience Cloud Identity Service {#experience-cloud-id-service}

-The Experience Cloud Identity Service enables the common identification framework for Experience Cloud Application Services.
+The Experience Cloud Identity Service enables the common identification framework for Experience Cloud Application and Services.
 It works by assigning a unique, persistent ID known as the Experience Cloud ID (ECID) to a site visitor.

 ## Understanding the main entities of identity

-To better understand the different functionalities and purposes of identity-driven entities and applications, see the breakdown below:
+To better understand how Adobe helps uniquely identify visitors and resolves identity information, reade the breakdown below:

 * **Experience Cloud Identity Service**: The Experience Cloud Identity Service **is responsible for setting the Experience Cloud ID (ECID)**.
-See the [Experience Cloud Identity Service overview](./introduction/overview.md) for more information.
+For more information, read the [Experience Cloud Identity Service overview](./introduction/overview.md).
-* **Experience Cloud ID (ECID)**: The ECID is a shared identity namespace used across Adobe Experience Platform and Adobe Experience Cloud applications.
-For more information on the ECID and how you can use it as the primary ID for devices, see the [ECID overview](https://experienceleague.adobe.com/docs/experience-platform/identity/ecid.html).
+* **Experience Cloud ID (ECID)**: The ECID is a shared identity namespace used across Adobe Experience Platform and Adobe Experience Cloud applications to identify people and devices.
+For more information on the ECID, read the [ECID overview](https://experienceleague.adobe.com/docs/experience-platform/identity/ecid.html).
 * **Experience Platform Identity Service**: The Experience Platform Identity Service provides you with a comprehensive view of your customers and their behavior by bridging identities across devices and systems.
-For more information on Experience Platform Identity Service, see the [Experience Platform Identity Service overview](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html).
+For more information, read [Experience Platform Identity Service overview](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html).

 <!-- The Adobe Experience Cloud Identity Service provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.
 It can replace ID generation code for Experience Cloud solutions and services. -->

 <table id="table_5E612F746A704FE095B809A013EE977F" class="simpletable">
  <tbody>